Texarkana, Arkansas DWI Lawyer

 Your options during the suspension process depend on a number of factors, including whether you refused to submit to a breath test or your DWI involved impairment from drugs.
 There may be an opportunity to secure a limited driving permit for travel between home and work, court and school, or during medical emergencies.
 You may also be able to qualify for driving after the installation of an ignition interlock device in your vehicle.
 After providing a breath sample, the device will analyze it for presence of alcohol before allowing the driver to start the vehicle.
 Besides everyone knowing that you have been charged with DWI in Arkansas, you will be required to pay an initial set-up cost and a monthly maintenance fee.

 Each situation is different, and having legal representation when fighting for your license can make a difference.
-To see if your driving privileges can be saved, contact Texarkana DWI Lawyer John Collins for immediate help.
+To see if your driving privileges can be saved, contact Texarkana DWI lawyer John Collins for immediate help.

 DWI versus DUI